How to Create Pragmatic, Lightweight Languages

 Federico Tomassetti is a Consultant Software Architect specialized in Language Engineering: I build languages, editors, parsers, compilers, interpreters and simulators.

-I have an insane passion about Software Development: I have loved it since I was 8 years old and I keep thinking about it all the time.
-I have done several things: got my PhD in Software Engineering, done research and worked in Italy, Germany, Ireland and France.
-I spoke at meetups and scientific conferences, wrote papers and articles, worked for TripAdvisor and Groupon.
+Federico has an insane passion for Software Development: he has loved it since he was 8 years old and keeps thinking about it all the time.
+He got his PhD in Software Engineering, did research and worked in Italy, Germany, Ireland and France.
+He is an active speaker at meetups and scientific conferences, and he writes papers and articles.
+He is Founder & CEO of Strumenta, a Language Engineering consultancy boutique.
+He worked for TripAdvisor and Groupon.

 Table of Contents